Internship Program

 Join the Conservation Internship Program

-The Conservation Internship Program is a cooperative effort between Northwest Youth Corps and partner agencies to provide our participants paid opportunities to acquire the skills needed to qualify for permanent and seasonal employment opportunities while living near and working on public lands.
+The Conservation Internship Program is a cooperative effort between Northwest Youth Corps and partner agencies to provide our participants meaningful, paid paraprofessional experiences while living near and working on public lands to advance mission critical work.
+These opportunities allow emerging professionals to acquire the skills needed to qualify for permanent and seasonal employment and allow agencies to build the next generation of land and water resource management leaders.

 BENEFITS MAY INCLUDE:

-Our Conservation Intern Program is open to U.S. Citizens and national, or lawful permanent resident aliens of the United States aged 18 or older – current college students and recent graduates are strongly encouraged to apply!
+Our Conservation Intern Program is open to U.S. Citizens and national or lawful permanent resident aliens of the United States aged 18-30 (up to age 35 for veterans).
+Current college students and recent graduates are strongly encouraged to apply!

 POTENTIAL WORK AREAS MAY INCLUDE: